mauro3/SimpleTraits.jl/README.md

 @traitfn deff(x::::(!Tr1), y=1) = x+y
 ```

-## Method overwritten warnings in Julia 0.5
+## Method overwritten warnings

-As of Julia 0.5 warnings are issued when methods are overwritten.
+Warnings are issued when methods are overwritten.
 Due
 to Tim's trick the `@traitfn` needs to create two functions the first
 time it is used for a particular method (see next section for an
 explanation).
 But when defining the opposite trait, then better only